spevnev/args/README.md

     );
     const char **path = option_path(&a, "path", "A path option");

-    // Declare a hidden command-like option, e.g. for dumping system info for bug report.
+    // Declare a hidden command-like option, e.g. dump system info for bug report.
+    // Since handling of this flag (see below) ignores values of other options,
-    // Set `early_exit` to skip validation of other options (since they are ignored anyway). const bool *dump = option_flag(&a, "dump", NULL, .hidden = true, .early_exit = true);
+    // `early_exit` can be set to skip validation of other options when present.
+    // This way, flag works without required options or with invalid options/values. const bool *dump = option_flag(&a, "dump", NULL, .hidden = true, .early_exit = true);

     // If enum is continuous and array matches it, result of `option_enum` can be casted directly.